iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Maximal Likelihood Estimator.md

+Needs [Independent Events, Random Variables](Independent%20Events,%20Random%20Variables.md) for a better background.

+---
 ### **Intro**

-MLE estiamtes unknown parameters of a distributions function from a list of samples that are assumed to be [idd](https://www.wikiwand.com/en/Independent_and_identically_distributed_random_variables) (Independent and Identically Distributed Random Variables).
+MLE estimates unknown parameters of a distributions function from a list of samples that are assumed to be [idd](https://www.wikiwand.com/en/Independent_and_identically_distributed_random_variables) (Independent and Identically Distributed Random Variables).
 Similar statistical methods exists, such as the method of moments, they aim to recover the moment generating functions of the distributions.

 **References**:

 Random Googling and the CSE 312 Textbook.
-STATS 401, UBCO, statistical inferences.
+STATS 401, UBCO, statistical inferences, the textbook is "Probability and Statistical Inferences" by Hogg, Tanis, and Zimmerman, Chapter 6.

-#### **Realization, Samples**:
+#### **Realization, Samples**

 > Observed Values from a random variable $X$.
 Denoted as: $x_1, x_2 \cdots x_n$.
 Usually i.i.d sample.